named-data/PyNDN2/INSTALL.md

 (Protobuf is already installed.)

 ## Ubuntu 14.04 (64 bit and 32 bit) and 15.04 (64 bit)
-To install the cryptography package, in a termanl enter:
+To install the cryptography package, in a terminal enter:

     sudo apt-get install build-essential libssl-dev libffi-dev python-dev python-pip sudo pip install cryptography